kushalthakkar1994/Takeo_Data_Analytics/README.md

 # Takeo_Data_Analytics
-Its for Tekeo Data Analytivs
+Its for Tekeo Data Analytics